 The newspaper is also able to diversify content delivery, suggesting different formats for users to explore, such as podcasts, web articles, and in-app exclusives.
 With more personalized content recommendations and varied delivery platforms, The Wall Street Journal creates a cohesive digital environment that continually engages and informs subscribers.

 Realize the full impact of subscription intelligence

 Personalization will continue to grow in importance as consumers become more accustomed to tailored subscriptions and brand experiences.
 And subscription intelligence will continue to fuel successful personalization strategies.

 Subscription companies need to mine their subscription data to uncover ways to incorporate personalization to build relationships with customers and increase brand loyalty.
 Tapping into available customer data and metrics on areas like product offerings and customer retention rates will provide the subscription intelligence needed to achieve these goals and boost customer lifetime value.

 Subscription business success necessitates intelligence at all phases of the subscription lifecycle.
 Gathering subscription data, monitoring key metrics, extracting valuable insights, and acting on that information requires a flexible subscription management platform and the know-how of subscription experts to get the most out of underlying user data.

 At Vindicia, our subscription lifecycle management platform provides our clients with unmatched subscription intelligence and data analytics, helping them generate predictable, long-term revenue streams.
-With over 17 years in the subscription business, we have processed almost a billion transactions worth tens of billion of dollars.
-This vast and varied data set, coupled with subscription intelligence and data-driven methodologies, enables our experts to derive actionable insights and best practices that no subscription business can hope to achieve on their own.
+With over 17 years in the subscription business, we have processed almost a billion transactions worth tens of billions of dollars.
+This vast and varied data set, coupled with subscription intelligence and data-driven methodologies, enables our experts to derive actionable insights and best practices that no subscription business can hope to achieve on its own.
 Contact our team to learn more.